Total Pageviews

 When learning a piece, you’re building it from the ground up.
 At this stage, mistakes are unacceptable.
 Every last bit of the piece must be correct and secure.
 You can’t build accuracy on inaccuracy.
 You can’t build security on insecurity.
 Your foundation must be perfect and bulletproof.

 Performing is entirely different.
 You’re no longer building the piece—you’re displaying it.
 A performance isn’t the place to work on problems.
-Your preparatory work is, for the moment, done.
-The piece itself is as perfect and secure as you can make it.
+Your preparation is, for the moment, done.
+The piece itself is as accurate and secure as you can make it.

 To understand better, imagine the following scenario.
 You’re walking past a lecture hall when a lecturer runs out the door.
 Spotting you, he asks if you’d be willing to help him.
 You agree, and you both enter the hall.
 Inside, there’s an audience of 1000 people.
 Onstage, there’s an audio file player.
 “I need your help with the player,” says the lecturer.
 “I need to play an audio file during my lecture.
 But the player is defective, and sometimes stops playing.
 When it does, all you have to do is press the green button, and it will start playing again.
 Don’t worry how often it stops.
 It’s not your fault, and everyone understands that.
 Just press the green button whenever it stops.
 That’s all you need to do.”
 After describing this scenario to my students, I ask them: “how nervous will you be in this situation?”
 Their usual answer: “not much.”
 I then tell them that this is the mindset with which they should regard mistakes during a performance.